Programme of Talks

 Friday, February 26, 2027.
 7:30 PM

-Dr Steven Veerapen (Strathclyde University) traces witches, witchcraft and witch-hunters from the mass-trials under James VI & I in the late 16th century to the end of witch-hunting in the early 18th century.
+Steven Veerapen traces witches, witchcraft and witch-hunters from the mass-trials under James VI & I in the late 16th century to the end of witch-hunting in the early 18th century.
+Placing Scotland – and Britain – in the context of developing ideas about good and evil, he explores what motivated widespread belief in demonic witchcraft, what caused mass panics about alleged witches, and what caused the relegation of both witch and witch-hunter to the realm of fantasy and the fringes of society.

 Friday, March 26, 2027.
 7:30 PM